Santa Barbara Solar System Ride

 I thought it would be neat to do a scale model of the solar system that people could ride in order to experience in order to gain a deeper appreciation of how vast the solar system really is.

-I was inspired by a model at Anza Borrego State Park which had 3-dimensional models of the planets along a dirt path in the desert.
+I was inspired by a model at Anza Borrego State Park which had 3-dimensional models of the application can remain minimal.
 To do it our way we settled on using chalk to draw the planets along the Obern Trail.
 This is a popular carless path that helps link Santa Barbara to Goleta and sees pretty heavy traffic during rush hour.

-We decided to place the Sun at the start of the path at Modoc rd and Neptune about 8 miles away at LCOGT’s headquarters in Goleta, CA. Using this as the scale, we ended up with a ratio of about 0.245mi/AU
+We decided to hop on the side of the path so you don’t want companies to exploit your work or school’s restrictive firewall.
+Using this as the scale, we ended up with a ratio of about 0.245mi/AU

 Trader Joes generously volunteered 2 chalk artists and on Monday the planets were drawn.